lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ##  Module Registration - SMI Security for PKIX Module Identifier

+IANA is asked to register the following within the registry id-mod SMI Security for PKIX Module Identifier (1.3.6.1.5.5.7.0).

 -  Decimal: IANA Assigned - **Replace TBDMOD**
 -  Description: CSR-ATTESTATION-2023 - id-mod-pkix-attest-01
 -  References: This Document

 ##  Object Identifier Registrations - SMI Security for S/MIME Attributes

+IANA is asked to register the following within the registry id-aa SMI Security for S/MIME Attributes (1.2.840.113549.1.9.16.2).

 - Evidence Statement
 - Decimal: IANA Assigned - This was early-allocated as `59` so that we could generate the sample data.